qr954748175/Hello-World/readme.txt

 Creating a new branch is quick & simple.
 =======
 Git tracks changes of filescr.
-Creating a new branch is quick  and simple.
+Creating a new branch is quick  AND simple.
 >>>>>>> feature1